SowmiyaBoopathi/resume/README.md

-My Personal CV - HTML & Custom CSS
+My Personal resume- HTML & Custom CSS

-This repository contains the source code for my personal Curriculum Vitae (CV), built using plain HTML and styled with a dedicated custom CSS file.
+This repository contains the source code for my personal resume, built using plain HTML and styled with a dedicated custom CSS file.
 It's designed to be clean, readable, and easily customizable.
 ✨ Features

     Clean & Professional Design: Styled with custom CSS for a clear and organized presentation.